LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 A few things you'll need to get started with this API:

-1. **Currently there's no need to retrieve your domain for this API**.
-Below you can find the different domains by geo location.
-In order to determine the region of your account log into LiveEngage and look at the URL in your address bar.
-If it begins with z1, your account is hosted in the US.
-If it begins with z2 it is hosted in the EMEA region.
-If it begins with z3 it is an APAC account:

-* US accounts: va.data-mng.liveperson.net

-* EMEA accounts: lo.data-mng.liveperson.net
+1. **Retrieve your domain**.
+Use the [LivePerson Domain API](agent-domain-domain-api.html){:target="_blank"} to retrieve this information by providing the following service name:

-* APAC accounts: sy.data-mng.liveperson.net
+	* rtbf

-{:start="2"}
-2. This API requires authorization using API key or via login.
+2. This API requires authorization using API key.

-*  The Personal Data Deletion API currently has no self-serve through LiveEngage.
-You will receive the keys from your account manager after the Beta User agreement is approved.
+	* [Follow these instructions](guides-gettingstarted.html){:target="_blank"}, to create and use an API key.
+The key is availbale under the Data section.

 {:start="3"}
 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou).